 Company event

-The flat-rate allowance for paid wages in connection with company events is only available if the event is open to all employees of the company.
-The Federal Council still needs to approve the law.
+The flat-rate taxation of wages paid on the occasion of company events only applies if the event is open to all employees of the company.

 Certification: